• Skip to primary navigation

 Coco-Nutty Dark Bark by Michelle Tam / Nom Nom Paleo https://nomnompaleo.com

-For those of you who use a microwave oven, you can melt the chocolate by zapping it on high for 30 seconds, and stirring well to evenly distribute the heat.
+For those of you who use a microwave oven, you can melt the chocolate in a microwave-safe bowl by zapping it on high for 30 seconds, and stirring well to evenly distribute the heat.
 Repeat two more times, and stir until smooth.
 If the chocolate’s not totally melted after a minute and a half, repeat in 15 second increments.
 Be careful not to overcook it!

-While the chocolate is melting, line a rimmed baking sheet with parchment paper.
+While the chocolate is melting, line a rimmed baking sheet with parchment paper or silicone mat.

-Pour the melted chocolate onto the parchment paper, and using an offset or silicone spatula, spread it thinly and evenly into a rough rectangle, keeping the chocolate layer about ⅛- to ¼-inch thick.
+Pour the melted chocolate onto the parchment paper, and using an silicone or offset spatula, spread it thinly and evenly into a rough rectangle, keeping the chocolate layer about ⅛- to ¼-inch thick.
 Dark bark is supposed to be rustic, so don’t stress out if it’s not totally uniform.

 Coco-Nutty Dark Bark by Michelle Tam / Nom Nom Paleo https://nomnompaleo.com